atweiden/tantum/doc/Compare.md

 - Unintuitive postings syntax.
 I don’t like the idea of writing `-$100.00` to show a $100 *increase* in liabilities.
-I have the same complaint about every cmdline accounting system save for Ledger.py.
+I have the same complaint about every cmdline bookkeeping system save for Ledger.py.

 - No FIFO/LIFO/AVGCOST method support.
 Beancount requires manually specifying the basis against which capital gains are calculated when selling or exchanging assets.
-I have the same complaint about every cmdline accounting system.
+I have the same complaint about every cmdline bookkeeping system.
   - This is a tedious, manual effort, e.g. `10 SOME {2.02 USD}
     [2012-12-12] @ 2.50 USD`, which requires counting, by hand, remaining lots of $2.02 basis assets acquired on 2012-12-12.
 Particularly with